oneeve8/kobble-data/content/videonarrativehowto.md

 From there I can drag whole channels of information.

 Next I want to create a new channel with just the information that I want to share with my friend Tammy so she can collaborate with me.
+She only needs my markdown file and my presentation file.

 Just tap done when you are finished editing.